a1865818/CleverTar-Widget_Rating/README.md

 ### Rating Widget
 1. Click on a star (1-5) to select your rating
+2. Enter your name in the username field
-2. Optionally provide additional feedback in the text area
+3. Provide detailed feedback in the comment area
-3. Submit your feedback
+4. Submit your feedback
-4. View the success confirmation
+5. View the success confirmation

 ### Dashboard
 1. View summary statistics at the top (total ratings, average, highest)
 2. See the distribution of ratings in the chart
 3. Filter ratings by star count using the dropdown
-4. View individual ratings with their timestamps and comments
+4. View individual ratings with usernames, timestamps and comments

 ## 🧪 Testing